 Writing a moving review is like telling a friend whether to try a new restaurant or not—your words help others decide.

-That’s why your opinion matters.
+That’s exactly why your review matters.

 Why Your Moving Review Can Save Someone’s Move